The Truth About OneDrive Business Ransomware Protection

 The gold standard for ransomware protection is immutable backups, which cannot be altered or deleted by anyone, including attackers who gain administrative credentials.
 OneDrive doesn't offer this.
 If an attacker compromises an account, they can potentially encrypt or delete synced files and their version histories.
 A dedicated backup and disaster recovery plan provides a secure, air-gapped safety net that ensures you can restore your entire operation, no matter what happens to your live data.

-Creating Your Complete Ransomware Defense Plan
+Putting It All Together: Your Ransomware Defense Plan

 Relying on a single tool for ransomware defense is like using just one lock on a bank vault.
 While OneDrive for Business offers valuable features, it’s only one piece of a much larger puzzle.
 A truly resilient security posture isn’t built on one solution, but on a comprehensive plan that layers multiple defenses.
 This approach ensures that if one layer is breached, others are in place to stop an attack in its tracks.
 Let's break down what that looks like.